Who we are

 Dominic Price - Director

-Dominic Price is one of the UK's foremost species conservation experts with over fifteen years experience in the field.
+Dominic Price is one of the UK's foremost species conservation experts with over sixteen years experience in the field.
 He formerly worked on Plantlife's species recovery programme, as well as stints working for conservation organisations across the world.
 He is also an accomplished botanical tutor, running courses for a wider range of organisations.
 Dominic makes regular appearances in the media to talk about conservation issues.

 Dr Phil Wilson - Associate